 Renewable Heat Incentive (RHI)

-Some systems covered by the RHI are:
+Some systems covered by the RHI were:

 • Solar water heaters